The best Black Friday 2018 deals on Apple gear

 Looking to buy some Apple gear this year?
-Same old story: premium prices, infrequent sales, minuscule discounts.
+Same old story: Premium prices, infrequent sales and minuscule discounts.

 Ah, but Black Friday has arrived like some mythical money-saving elf!
 Even Apple products go on sale today, right?
-Um, well, sort of: Apple's Four-Day Savings Event is another lame batch of gift cards on select products.
+Um, well, sort of.
+Apple's Four-Day Savings Event is another lame batch of gift cards on select products.
+Cue the sad iTrombone.

-Thankfully, other stores have stepped up.
-Look past Apple and you can find deals on a variety of Apple items.
-Below I've rounded up the best prices I can find on the Apple AirPods, HomePod, iPad, iPhone and Watch.
+Thankfully, other stores have risen to the occasion.
+Look past Apple and you'll find deals on a variety of Apple devices.
+Whether it's Apple AirPods, HomePod, iPad, iPhone or an Apple Watch that you're after, I've listed the best prices below.
+Just know that many of these deals won't last long...

 Read more: Black Friday 2018: The best deals you can get right now